seizu/RetroClock/README.md

 1. Connect to the RetroClock WiFi network
 2. Open a web browser and navigate to `http://10.100.10.1`
-3. Adjust the network setting
+3. Adjust the network settings
 4. Save & reboot

 ## Features